sanand0/til/llms.md

 - 22 Aug 2025.
 [DSPy](https://dspy.ai/) auto-optimizes prompts based on input-output pairs or evals.
 Typical improvements are ~10-20%.
 My opinion: avoid.
 It's a good idea, but has too much abstraction that hides the implementation.
 Worth learning from but not implementing.
 - 22 Aug 2025.
 How LLM "Attention" works: It takes each word's embedding, moves it closer to similar words' embeddings (e.g. Apple moves towards phone or orange depending on context).
 More similar words have a higher pull, like gravity.
 [Luis Serrano](https://serrano.academy/)
   - Similarity isn't symmetric.
 E.g. "Coke" moves "drink" more towards it, but "drink" pulls "Coke" less, since "drink" could refer to other things.
-  - Think of the pull ("Tinder similarity") as "what A wants" (keys) multipled by "what B offers" (queries)
+  - Think of the pull ("Tinder similarity") as "what A wants" (key matrix, which pulls other words) multipled by "what B offers" (query matrix, which is pulled by other words).
+This leads to two different similarity matrices.
+  - Multi-head attention is where a neural net gives different weightages to different similarity matrices based on context.
+  - Value matrix transforms the embedding space so that the next best next-word is more similar.
 - 21 Aug 2025.
 MCPs aren't much more useful than tool calling _for developers_.
 They're powerful when packaging for external parties (non-developers, other teams, clients, etc.).
 Developers can work just fine with tool calling.
 [Nitin Agarwal](https://www.linkedin.com/in/agnitin/)
 - 21 Aug 2025.
 [Cybersecurity AI](https://github.com/aliasrobotics/cai) is an open-source LLM-based cyber-security tool that auto scans networks for vulnerabilities.
 - 21 Aug 2025. ⭐ LLMs have _solved_ several complex tasks (e.g. topic modelling, summarization).
 We need to adopt these as building blocks, like functions, and build better solutions.
 [Abhishek Divekar](https://www.linkedin.com/in/ardivekar/)